amzn/multimodal-affinities/README.md

 ```

 ## License
-multimodal-affinities is released under the MIT license.
+multimodal-affinities is released under the Apache 2.0 license.
 See the [LICENSE](LICENSE) and [THIRD-PARTY-NOTICES.txt](THIRD-PARTY-NOTICES.txt) files for more information.